gruntwork-io/terragrunt/docs/_docs/02_features/keep-your-terragrunt-architecture-dry.md

 invoked in the `prod/app/terragrunt.hcl` folder, `prod/env.hcl` is loaded, while `qa/env.hcl` is loaded when Terragrunt is invoked in the `qa/app/terragrunt.hcl` folder.

-Now we can keep the same child config even if we have different versions to deploy per environment.
-As a bonus, we can further reduce our child config to eliminate the `env` input variable since that is loaded in the `env.hcl` context:
+Now we can clean up the child config to eliminate the `env` input variable since that is loaded in the `env.hcl` context:

 ```hcl
 include "root" {